 The legislature should develop a clear set of strategic objectives for its investments in the VSC System and place these goals in statute.
-The list should be brief and include objectives that go beyond simply achieving financial viability and get to the heart of what the System and its institutions are expected to do.8 This report provides several candidates for goals that might be considered-affordability, making access to a full range of academic programs available to students in all parts of the state, meeting workforce needs, etc. Such objectives would help set guidelines for how the VSC Board carries out its fiduciary and other duties and prioritizes its own investments and initiatives.
+The list should be brief and include objectives that go beyond simply achieving financial viability and get to the heart of what the System and its institutions are expected to do.
+16 This report provides several candidates for goals that might

+16 "Borrowing" goals that have been adopted by other states is generally unwise, as it will be critical for Vermont to adopt goals that are specific to its own needs and sensitive to characteristics of its own context.
+But by way of be considered-affordability, making access to a full range of academic programs available to students in all parts of the state, meeting workforce needs, etc. Such objectives would help set guidelines for how the VSC Board carries out its fiduciary and other duties and prioritizes its own investments and initiatives.
 Further, the legislature should act much more strategically in distributing available resources and in making policy regarding postsecondary education.
 If, for example, affordability is selected as a priority, then legislative action to increase scholarship funding or to increase funding to institutions as a quid pro quo for lowering tuition would be strategic policy responses in furtherance of this goal.